-Virginia lieutenant governor denies new sexual assault allegation
+Virginia governor vows to stay; calls mount to oust lieutenant governor

 The law firm said Watson had “shared her account of the rape with friends in a series of emails and Facebook messages that are now in our possession.”
 Additionally, the firm said it possessed statements from former classmates corroborating that Watson had immediately told friends about the alleged rape.

+Fairfax’s first accuser, Stanford University academic Vanessa Tyson, has alleged that Fairfax had forced her to perform oral sex in a hotel room during the 2004 Democratic National Convention.

-Calls for Northam’s resignation quickly escalated, following revelations last weekend about Northam’s 1984 blackface appearance and a racist photo on his yearbook page of two individuals - one in blackface and the other dressed in white robes of the Ku Klux Klan.
+She came forward days after the disclosure by a conservative website of a racist photo on Northam’s 1984 yearbook page of two individuals - one in blackface and the other dressed in white robes of the Ku Klux Klan.
 Northam had originally admitted that he was one of the people in that photo, but later said that he was not.

-Fairfax briefly seemed poised to succeed Northam to become the second African-American governor in Virginia’s history.
-But within days Fairfax was fending off a scandal of his own as the same conservative website that first disclosed Northam’s yearbook photo published oblique allegations that Fairfax had been accused of sexual assault.

-On Wednesday, the woman in that case, Stanford University academic Vanessa Tyson, came forward to accuse Fairfax of having forced her to perform oral sex in a hotel room during the 2004 Democratic National Convention in Boston.

 In an apparent effort at mending fences with Virginia’s African-American population, Northam on Friday met privately with the president and founder of the National Black Farmers Association, John Boyd Jr., in Richmond, the state capital.
 Boyd told Reuters the two men prayed together and “we asked for forgiveness.”